,

 Summary

+The availability of various biomasses highlights the need for the development and adoption of successful co-digestion techniques.
 The co-digestion process provides the opportunity to process more than one agricultural organic waste stream to increase biogas production.
-This approach may also provide the opportunity for farmers to rotate their crops appropriately and grow energy crops.
-However, the co-digestion process is complex and requires careful monitoring and controlling.
-Further process improvements are still necessary.
+However, this process may require additional treatment steps, which means higher capital investment.
+In addition, the co-digestion process is complex and requires careful monitoring and controlling.

-Biogas renewable energy will be useful in reducing the global warming effect while paving the way for better manure management and odour control.
+Biogas renewable energy will be useful in reducing global warming effects while paving the way for better manure management and odour control.
+The digestate from anaerobic digesters has almost the same nutrient value as the feedstock materials and can be safely land-applied as per the appropriate regulations.
 Even though capital investment is high, biogas energy production can result in an additional revenue stream for producers while increasing rural employment opportunities.

 More information